syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 Dim wordDocument As WordDocument = New WordDocument("Template.docx")

-'Sets ImportOptions to restart the list numbering.
+'Sets ImportOptions to restart the list numbering

 wordDocument.ImportOptions = ImportOptions.ListRestartNumbering